 But what about elsewhere?

 Not that North Korea is anywhere we’d want, under any circumstances, to inhabit.
 But isn’t it interesting that an area riddled with corruption and blatant disregard for human rights has deemed our little plant just that.
 It’s just a plant.
-Not a drug.
+Marijuana not a drug.